tc-playground/web-playground/react-redux/react-hooks/11-use-ref.md

     * The `reference hook` needs to be attached to the target JSX component using the `ref` attribute.

-    * The `reference hook` FOM node can be manipulated via the `current` member variable.
+    * The `reference hook` DOM node can be manipulated via the `current` member variable returned by the useRef hook.

 * The `useRef` hook can also be used to store any `mutable value`.